Sol-Global-Management/repository-1/cl9gtm6xx000l09lbhyy47joh.md

 **Water**

-We can discuss its availability and its quality starting from [this conversation](https://medium.com/sol-resource-management/water-management-7c1fa6569a50).
+We can discuss its availability and its quality starting from [this conversation](https://www.linkedin.com/pulse/sol-water-management-julian-dumitrascu).

 Most [oxygen](https://ocean.si.edu/ocean-life/plankton/every-breath-you-take-thank-ocean) comes from the ocean.
-In order to live, we need to take great care of air and water.
+To live, we need to take great care of air and water.

 **Land**

-We can discuss its quality starting from [this conversation](https://medium.com/sol-resource-management/land-management-28effc65cdd1).
+We can discuss its quality starting from [this conversation](https://www.linkedin.com/pulse/sol-land-management-julian-dumitrascu).

 We can agree on how we interact with ecosystems.